 Having nursed a number of sick chickens of 4 different breeds back to full health over the past three years, I thought I would share my recipe for what I feed them.
 I start using this recipe as soon as I notice any sort of lethargy or discomfort in one of our hens.
 I don’t wait to see if things get worse as they usually will.
 The faster you jump on it, the better the chances of success.

-Our chickens free range around our two acre property for about 6-8 hours per day.
+Our chickens free range around our two-acre property for about 6-8 hours per day.
 During that time, they eat plenty of insects, grubs, worms, and fresh shoots that they find by scratching around.
 They receive a small amount of supplemental organic layer feed in the evening when they return to the coop to roost for the night.
 Incidentally, we have zero spider problems since getting chickens.
 They are the best natural spider repellent I’ve ever come across!

 Given our chickens’ healthy lifestyle and diet, they don’t tend to get sick much.
 Our most recent bout with a sick chicken occurred when my best layer hen ate what looked like a large toad.
 I saw her tossing it around in the early evening and that she did eventually eat it.
 I wondered at the time if she would get sick from the poison that is in the skin of many toads.

 Sure enough, the next day, she was very lethargic and slow to come out of the coop in the morning.
-She wouldn’t eat anything, but was drinking water – a good sign.
-First, I added a a small amount of raw apple cider vinegar to her drinking water as well as the water for the rest of the flock (2 Tbl/gallon – quality source).
-This is an extremely helpful practice to help alleviate any sort of digestive issues a chicken may be having and to prevent its spread.
+She wouldn’t eat anything but was drinking water – a good sign.
+First, I added a small amount of raw apple cider vinegar to her drinking water as well as the water for the rest of the flock (2 Tbl/gallon – quality source).
+This is an extremely helpful practice to help alleviate any sort of digestive issue a chicken may be having and to prevent its spread.

 Next, I started her on this nutrient dense food for a sick chicken, and I’m happy to report that after two days, she seems well on the road to recovery.
 The picture below shows Nugget digging into her sick chicken food.
 As you can see from the picture, her comb is pale and a bit more flopped over than usual.
 A pale colored comb is one of the first signs that a hen is not feeling her best.